Mike DeBardeleben: Crimes

 FBI profilers speculated that in photographs where his face was seen along with the victim's, he murdered the woman and disposed of her body; whereas in photographs where he was hiding his face, he allowed the victim to live.
 Most of the forty different women shown in his photograph collection have never been identified.
-DeBardeleben recorded torturing one victim as he pressed a burning cigar against her back, in which he stated; “Describe the pain, how does it hurt?
+DeBardeleben recorded torturing one victim as he pressed a burning cigar against her back, in which he stated, "Describe the pain, how does it hurt?
 Just exactly how does it hurt?
-I want you to tell me that you’re fascinated by the pain.“ The victim being tortured was ultimately identified as 20-year-old Laurie Jensen.
+I want you to tell me that you’re fascinated by the pain."
+The victim being tortured was ultimately identified as 20-year-old Laurie Jensen.

 DeBardeleben appeared in court on his own behalf, and during cross-examination, he made one of his victims sit through an audio recording of her abuse.
 Debardeleben also accidentally implicated himself when he described the car and the incident in great detail while questioning the woman about being pulled into the car by her attacker.
 He was found guilty of several offenses and given a cumulative sentence of 375 years in federal prison.
 On January 26, 2011, DeBardeleben died of pneumonia at the Federal Medical Center in North Carolina.

 Debardeleben was the subject of FBI FILES: CRUEL DECEPTION, chronicling the secret service investigation into him.

+In his 2009 book The Anatomy of Evil, forensic psychiatrist Michael H. Stone analyzes the case of DeBardeleben as among those on the top tier of his scale of evil.